 Bounce rate is a key metric, and can help you decide if more videos might be helpful.
-If the pages that with video radically outperform pages without video, video could be the difference maker.
-It might be time to invest in a site-wide video overhaul.
+If the pages with video radically outperform pages without video, well, it’s clear what the difference maker is.
 For example, when Daniel Loeschen, Marketing Director for MixerDirect wanted to track their key objective—engagement—he used bounce rate as his yardstick:

 “We paid a lot of attention to measuring our videos’ success [using] overall site bounce rate.
 Over the last year and a half as we have had added more and more videos to our product pages, blog pages, and category pages, we have seen almost a 20% decrease in bounce rate, which means that customers and potential customers are finding value in our content and that content is nurturing them toward a purchase or quote request.
 For us bounce rate has been very important to measure the impact of an overall video strategy.”

-To find your bounce rate in Google Analytics, simply navigate to your domain page in Analytics and select Audience Overview > Bounce Rate.
-A 30-50% bounce rate is excellent and 80%+ is terrible.
+Different industries have different average bounce rates as Neil Patel explains in this infographic.
+As a general guideline, a 30-50% bounce rate is excellent and 80%+ is terrible.
 Everything in between depends on your content, industry and your marketing strategy.

-Decision makers are increasingly influenced by online video, but they’re also driven by influencers, social shares and online reviews.
-Nielsen recently reported that “92% of consumers believe recommendations from friends and family over all other forms of advertising,” especially when it comes to making purchasing decisions.
-Social shares build trust, foster awareness, and are literally unpaid marketing that strengthens your consumer confidence.
+Decision makers are increasingly influenced by online video, but they’re also driven by influencers, social shares, and online reviews.
+Nielsen found that 92% of consumers believe recommendations from friends and family over advertising.
+People are just more likely to trust their inner circle than they are to trust an ad.
+Social shares build trust and strengthen consumer confidence because they come from friends, family, or trusted influencers.

-Remember, even though Twitter just doubled its character limit, nobody wants to share a link that’s mostly numbers.
-Which of these links would you rather share?
+Fortunately, you can make some smart choices to increase the odds of your link being shared.
+Even though Twitter just doubled its character limit, nobody wants to share, or click on, a link that’s mostly numbers.
+Which of these links seems more appealing to you?

-A lot of companies create an explainer video to increase conversions, and rightly so.
-Video is great at getting prospects over the obstacles that keep them from opting-in.
-Email signups, downloads, subscriptions and sales are great ways to track the real world impact video has on your bottom line.
+A lot of companies create explainer videos to increase conversions, and rightly so.
+Video gets prospects over the obstacles that keep them from opting-in.
+Email signups, downloads, subscriptions and sales, known collectively as “conversions” are great ways to track the real world impact video has on your bottom line.